alec-guy/barbie/README.md

-A discord bot that that gets fox images, dog images, and cat images and more . inspired by and named after the Tik Toker barbie .
+The unofficial discord bot for Barbie discord server inspired by and named after the Tik Toker barbie and so far I don't know if she wants to use it.